kanekomasahiro/Re-ranking/README.md

 ## Experiment setting
 - We use TED corpus (ja-en) for experiments. (https://wit3.fbk.eu/)
+- TED train corpus is document corpus but I train MT model by sentence-level to check our proposed method effect.
   - train: 0.2M
   - dev: 9k
   - test: 2.6k